 - Go out into the world, interact with professionals in a variety of fields, and learn how to conduct themselves in professional and social situations.

 - Learn how to read literature, write essays, do algebra, speak Spanish, take tests, and manage their responsibilities.

 - Learn how the past influences the present and how math, science, language, and culture shape and inform the world around them.

 - Individualized learning as the product of direct instruction, individual curiosity, and diverse experiences in the classroom, throughout our community, and beyond.

-- Positive peer pressure to conform to a respectful, responsible, supportive community.
+- Positive peer interactions that build a respectful, responsible, and supportive community.

-- The ability to transition to adulthood at their own pace, in a safe, inclusive environment where they can learn about, freely express, and explore their evolving identity.
+- The ability to transition to adulthood at their own pace and in a safe, inclusive environment where they learn about, freely express, and explore their evolving identity.

 - Support and encouragement in discovering their intrinsic motivations and nurturing their unique interests and gifts.

 Compass Montessori Junior High Curriculum